Aricg/PackStackSandBox/README.md

     git clone git@github.com:Aricg/PackStackSandBox.git && cd PackStackSandBox

 Modify Vagrantfile.yml to reflect the network avaliable to you.
-Note that I have a /22 avaliable on my home network, We will need a /24 section of this network so that we can create a route to the neutron router we later create. eg:
+Note that I have a /22 avaliable on my home network, We will need to reserve a /24 section of whatever network you are on so that we can create a route to the neutron router we later create. eg:

     route add -net 192.168.x.0 netmask 255.255.255.0 gw 192.168.x.1

 Without this, you will not be able to route to your VMs.
 (Outbound traffic will still work)

 My working config: